 Blumenauer believes that any comprehensive immigration bill he will ultimately support must address the issue of the 11 million people currently living in the US without documentation by giving them a clear path to citizenship, something that three-quarters of all Americans support.
 The Congressman supports these law-abiding, tax-paying residents of the United States, who are already part of the fabric of American life and society, especially young people who are Americans in every way but for their papers.

 It is of particular interest to the Congressman to ensure that children who were brought to the United States by their parents are given a chance to achieve permanent resident status.
-While the Obama Administration is providing commendable assistance through the new Deferred Action for Childhood Arrivals program, the Congressman is committed to a full legislative solution for these residents.
 He is a strong advocate for the Development, Relief, and Education for Alien Minors Act, or “DREAM” Act, giving a path to citizenship to children who came to the U.S. before their 16th birthday, who have demonstrated achievement, and who demonstrate good moral character.
 He believes enacting these changes will not only strengthen the economy, but align our practices with established notions of basic fairness and inclusion, which is a bedrock of American history.

 A comprehensive immigration bill must also reduce wait-times for people trying to follow our immigration laws and reunite their families.
 Simplifying and stabilizing an effective guest worker program will protect workers and businesses, strengthening security and border control against drug cartels, and give employers in all business sectors the resources they need to hire a legal workforce, especially those educated in the United States and graduating from our colleges with a degree in science, technology, engineering, or math.